acorn-io/runtime/docs/docs/60-Architecture/02-security-considerations.md

 }
 ```

-In the example above other containers within the Acorn App would be able to communicate with `my-app` over port `4444`.
+In the example above other containers within the Acorn app would be able to communicate with `my-app` over port `4444`.

-### External Acorn App communications
+### External Acorn app communications

-For services running outside of the Acorn App to communicate with your services, you need to expose the ports.
+For services running outside of the Acorn app to communicate with your services, you need to expose the ports.
 Building on the above example.

 ```cue
 containers: {